H4PE0N/Competitive-Programming/Library-Functions-Folder/Library-Functions-Folder-4/README.md

 <pre>
-The functions in this folder are all based on the same type area in programming.
+The functions in this folder are all based on the same area in programming.
 In this folder you will find functions that are based on character  strings.
 Strings  is  a  array  of characters, it is the same as an  integer  array  but  with characters instead of integers.